-EQUITY FOR ABORIGINAL PEOPLE in the Legal System
+EQUITY FOR ABORIGINAL PEOPLE IN THE LEGAL SYSTEM

-50. In keeping with the United Nations Declaration on the Rights of Indigenous Peoples, we call upon the federal government, in collaboration with Aboriginal organizations, to fund the establishment of Indigenous law institutes for the development, use, and 6 | Truth and Reconciliation Commission of Canada understanding of Indigenous laws and access to justice in accordance with the unique cultures of Aboriginal peoples in Canada.
+50. In keeping with the United Nations Declaration onthe Rights of Indigenous Peoples, we call upon the federal government, in collaboration with Aboriginal organizations, to fund the establishment of Indigenous law institutes for the development, use, and

-- 51. We call upon the Government of Canada, as an obligation of its fiduciary responsibility, to develop a policy of transparency by publishing legal opinions it develops and upon which it acts or intends to act, in regard to the scope and extent of Aboriginal and Treaty rights. - 52.
+- understanding of Indigenous laws and access to justice in accordance with the unique cultures of Aboriginal peoples in Canada. - 51.
+We call upon the Government of Canada, as an obligation of its fiduciary responsibility, to develop a policy of transparency by publishing legal opinions it develops and upon which it acts or intends to act, in regard to the scope and extent of Aboriginal and Treaty rights. - 52.
 We call upon the Government of Canada, provincial and territorial governments, and the courts to adopt the following legal principles: - i.
-Aboriginal title claims are accepted once the Aboriginal claimant has established occupation over a particular territory at a particular point in time. - Once Aboriginal title has been established, the burden of proving any limitation on any rights arising from the existence of that title shifts to the party asserting such a limitation.
+Aboriginal title claims are accepted once the Aboriginal claimant has established occupation over a particular territory at a particular point in time. - ii.
+Once Aboriginal title has been established, the burden of proving any limitation on any rights arising from the existence of that title shifts to the party asserting such a limitation.